Should You Visit the Batu Caves + Other FAQs

 The interior compartments are clean, modern and air-conditioned with separate room for those females who chose so.

-An additional option, although not recommended, is bus 11/11d from Bangkok Bank Terminus or bus U6 from Titiwangsa or the Cityliner bus No 69 at Jalan Pudu.
+An additional option, although not recommended, is taking bus 11 or 11D from the Central Market, bus U6 from Titiwangsa or the Cityliner bus No 69 at Jalan Pudu.

-A suggestion is to go either early in the day or late in the afternoon so that you have the rest of the day to explore Kuala Lumpur without breaking up your sightseeing and enjoying the cooler weather at the same time.
+A recommendation is to go either early in the day arriving soon after opening or late in the afternoon so that you have the rest of the day to explore Kuala Lumpur without breaking up your sightseeing and enjoying the cooler weather at the same time.

-It is free to see the temple or main cave area.
+It is FREE to see the main Batu Cave area and temple.
 Yeah!

 The Educational Tour through the Dark Cave costs RM35 per adult and RM28 per child.